Targeted Alpha-Particle Therapy for Advanced Somatostatin Receptor Type 2 (SSTR2) Positive Neuroendocrine Tumors

 4. Lesions must have shown radiological evidence of disease progression in the 12months prior to enrollment.

-4. Able to sign informed consent and comply with all study requirements.
+11. Able to understand and sign informed consent and comply with all study requirements.

 Exclusion